Litigators Bobby Schwartz and Victor Jih Join IrellPrint PDF

 "Bobby and Victor are both highly regarded litigators, practice leaders and community members, and we are thrilled to welcome them as our partners," said Andrei Iancu, Irell's managing partner.
 "Our culture of excellence, integrity and community values is critically important to our partnership, and Bobby and Victor are the perfect match."

-“Adding Bobby and Victor reinforces our best-in-class media litigation practice and together with the media transactional practice further solidifies Irell's position as a global leader in media and entertainment law,” said Steven Marenberg, head of the firm’s media and entertainment litigation practice, and Joshua Grode, co-chair of the transactions practice.
+“Adding Bobby and Victor reinforces our best-in-class media litigation practice and together with the media transactional practice further solidifies Irell's position as a global leader in media and entertainment law,” said Steven Marenberg, head of the firm’s media and entertainment litigation practice.

 Schwartz is nationally recognized for entertainment and complex business litigation.
 In addition to entertainment, his diverse areas of practice include class actions, intellectual property, corporate governance, First Amendment, and a wide range of complex commercial litigation.
 Schwartz's work has garnered him numerous accolades.
 Every year since 2007, The Hollywood Reporter named Schwartz a "Power Lawyer," one of the 100 most influential entertainment attorneys in the nation.
 He was honored in Variety's Legal Impact Report for the last three years as a leading entertainment litigator.
 Chambers USA ranks Schwartz in the top tier of media and entertainment litigators in California.